micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 7.md

-And those who deal with this world [[^e]overusing the enjoyments of this life] as though they were not absorbed by it _and_ as if they had no dealings with it.
+And those who deal with this world [overusing the enjoyments of this life] as though they were not absorbed by it _and_ as if they had no dealings with it.
 For the outward form of this world (the present world order) is passing away.